 The eighty-hour practicum, which takes place in either a physician's office, clinic, hospital department, or related health-care facility, enables you to apply the skills that you have learned in the BCIT program.
 For many, this experience is their gateway into the health-care system.
 Some keys to a successful practicum experience include having excellent communication skills, having compassion for patients, maintaining confidentiality, having a keen eye for detail, and being fluent in computer software.
 The course also includes class time to help you prepare for a successful workplace experience.
 You will write a resume and cover letter matched to a medical office assistant (MOA) position, create and post your profile and resume on a social media site, and prepare for and practice interview skills.
 After the practicum, you will create and deliver a presentation that describes your practicum experience.
 For some practicum and employment positions (e.g., in hospitals), you will need the following: current certification of the two-day St. John's Ambulance Standard First Aid for Industry – WorkSafeBC Level 1 Equivalent course, which includes CPR level C and the AED content; a criminal record check; up-to-date immunizations; a minimum keyboarding speed of up to 55 words per minute; and/or successful completion of a terminology test.
 Note: Since first aid certifications expire, we recommend that you complete the above First Aid course shortly before the OFFC 2018 Practicum.
 If the certification is recent, then you will still have the certification after you graduate when you are looking for a job.

 *Check your program approval letter.
-All other courses must be completed before registering into the Practicum. * Students spend the first and last days in class, and must be available for day shifts between those dates. * Please note this class starts at 6pm. * If this section is full, contact the Program Assistant email@example.com at 604-451-7198.
+All other courses must be completed before registering into the Practicum. *ATTENDANCE IS MANDATORY TO THE FIRST AND LAST ONLINE CLASSES at the dates and times indicated on your course schedule.
+Please note those classes start at 6pm. *Students must be available for day shifts at a host location between those dates. *If this section is full, contact the Program Assistant email@example.com and INCLUDE YOUR STUDENT NUMBER.

 Important course information will be sent to you prior to your course start